deepanshs/mrsimulator/docs/model/extended_czjzek.rst

 The *ExtCzjzekDistribution* class accepts two arguments.
 The first argument is the dominant tensor about which the perturbation applies, and the second parameter, *eps*, is the perturbation fraction.
-The minimum value of the *eps* parameter is 0, which means the distribution is the same as the dominant tensor.
-As the value of this parameter increases, the distribution gets broader.
-At values greater than 1, the extended Czjzek distribution approaches a Czjzek distribution.
+The minimum value of the *eps* parameter is 0, which means the distribution is a delta function at the dominant tensor parameters.
+As the value of *eps* increases, the distribution gets broader.
+At *eps* values greater than 1, the extended Czjzek distribution approaches a Czjzek distribution.
 In the above example, we create an extended Czjzek distribution about a second-rank traceless symmetric shielding tensor described by anisotropy of 80 ppm and an asymmetry parameter of 0.4.
 The perturbation fraction is 0.1.